gogins/csound-extended/Opcodes/instrument_plugins/README.md

 3. Your instrument may send and receive Csound channel messages at any rate and of any type through global variables.
-These should follow the naming convention `gT_InstrumentName_channel_name`.
+These should follow the naming convention `gT_InstrumentName_channel_name`, where `T` is a Csound type code such as `i`, `k`, `S`, or `f`.
 If a variable of this type already exists at run time, it is used.
 If it does not already exist, it is created as a global variable and exported as a control channel.
 To facilitate this, the InstrumentPluginBase class provides the following member functions:
     ```
     MYFLT InstrumentPluginBase::receiveK(CSOUND *csound, const char *name);
     void InstrumentPluginBase::sendK(CSOUND *csound, const char *name, MYFLT k_value) const;